Portarlington Harbour Upgrades

 *Timing of staged works estimates only and may be subject to change due to weather, approvals and other influences.

-Portarlington Pier work is part of the $24 million Victorian Government Better Piers and Waterside Facilities program.
+Portarlington Pier work is part of the $24 million Victorian Government Piers and Jetties Stimulus Package.
 The total project cost is $9.6 million.

 Department of Transport